xiangxdai/xiangxdai.github.io/_pages/activities.md

 # Talks
++ ***Unlocking Research Potential with LLMs: A Comprehensive Guide from Reading to Innovation*** \
+Sharing at Optics Joint Academic Annual Conference Special Session, Tianjin, China.
+2025.03
 + ***Quantifying the Merits of Network-Assist Online Learning in Optimizing Network Protocols*** \
    Sharing at The Hong Kong University of Science and Technology (Guangzhou), Guangzhou, China.
 2024.06.
 + ***Enhanced Economical Combinatorial Adaptation Framework for LLM*** \